MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxrtstreamcreate.md

 ## -description

-AcxRtStreamCreate creates an ACX RTStream that is used to TBD and TBD.
+AcxRtStreamCreate creates an ACX RTStream audio stream.

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the specified ACXCIRCUIT and its' stream.

 ### -param Circuit

-And *ACXCIRCUT* object that will be created (???TBD).
+And *ACXCIRCUIT* object that will be created (???TBD).
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Attributes